aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/adjust-image/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-To adjust an image brightness use the
+Adjusting an image's brightness can be done by
-<a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rasterimage/#adjust_brightness_brightness_1">adjust_brightness method</a> and set a brightness parameter between -255 and 255 to perform corrections.
-The same you can do with
+<a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rasterimage/#adjust_brightness_brightness_1">adjust_brightness method</a>, so you can set a brightness parameter between -255 and 255 to perform corrections.
+The same adjustments you can do with
 <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rasterimage/#adjust_contrast_contrast_2">adjust_contrast method</a> to make contrast corrections with parameter settings to a range from -100 and 100.
-If the image has a color hue, you can make gamma corrections by setting the Red, Green and Blue components coefficient or a general gamma coefficient with
+If the image has a color hue, you can make gamma corrections by setting the R, G and B components coefficient or a general gamma coefficient with
 <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rasterimage/#adjust_contrast_contrast_2">adjust_gamma method</a>:
 </p>